ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 Run docker build with a tag that you'll remember in this repo that you have already checked out locally (right?).

-Replace "nodeapps" with whatever you environment or service is trying to do, Its quite likely this will already be taken :)
+Replace ``nodeapps`` prefix that you see in this doc and in any files in this repo with whatever you environment or service is trying to do, Its quite likely this will already be taken :)

 ```bash
 docker build --rm -f "Dockerfile" -t nodejs-example-app:latest .